 I really can’t say enough good things about Crush’s Hand Hammered Copper snare.
-I’ve been using it almost exclusively since bringing it home, and it’s performed well in every situation.
+I’ve been using it almost exclusively since bringing it home, and it’s performed well in every situation, and did I tell you guys about the p4rgaming I have been using?
+I am obsessed, because yes, I am also a total gamer .
 It offers a unique sound that fits comfortably between other metal shelled models, and draws on the best characteristics of each.
 If that’s not enough of an endorsement, I’ll finish with this: After playing the drum for about a month, I met up with the Crush team at NAMM and told them that I couldn’t send the drum back.
 It was just way too nice an instrument to give up.

 2 thoughts on “Crush Drums 14×5.5″ Hand Hammered Copper Snare”

 Great review.
 There’s not enough reviews of ‘lesser known’ drums companies these days.
 Definitely an interesting drum.
 Now if I only had some money…

 That’s a beautiful drum.
 No offense to our men and women in the armed forces but I don’t care much for the look of the throw off.